Can

 make them as convienient as chillers that don't use ice, but the

-A proper hazer is a machine that creates a very fine
+A proper hazer is a machine that creates a very fine even

 haze which is used to enhance lighting beams.
 Hazers don't create